 The rule for these is similar to that for notes – the fewer the better.
 Tables and diagrams should not be used unless they are absolutely essential to the discussion.
 Any tables that qualify should be kept simple and used sparingly to prevent the text from being overwhelmed by masses of ancillary data.

 If you include graphs, charts or diagrams, we will ask you to produce high-quality electronic versions of this material in whatever form the printer may request.
-If this or any other requirement creates technical problems, please contact PQ's Senior Administrator.
+If this or any other requirement creates technical problems, please contact the Assistant Editor.